Why do patients opt for private healthcare?

-Rules surrounding patient entitlement to NHS care, has frequently been an area of confusion.
+Rules surrounding patient entitlement to NHS care, have frequently been an area of confusion.

 The Department of Health published guidance stating that NHS provision should not be withdrawn for those wanting to top up single episodes of care with private treatment, but any private additions to NHS care will only be allowed when they can be delivered at a separate time and place.

 Patients may therefore pay for additional private health care, while continuing to receive care from the NHS, or may have a private consultation for investigations and diagnosis, but then transfer to the NHS for any subsequent treatment.

 This guidance applies to all secondary and specialist healthcare in England., and the key principles are:

 - NHS organisations should not withdraw NHS care simply because a patient chooses to buy additional private care

 - any additional private care must be delivered separately from NHS care

 - the NHS must never charge for NHS care (except where there is specific legislation in place to allow charges) and the NHS should never subsidise private care